Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 # Parasitic Disengagement

-## Quick and Dirty Introduction to Evolutionary Computation
+## Quick and Dirty Intro to Evolutionary Computation

 I've been thinking a lot about natural selection, lately -- not so much the "natural" side of it, as the way it works as a general algorithm.
 There's a long